Zulfiya Chinshanlo

+Career

+At the 2012 London Olympics, Chinshanlo won gold in the women's 53 kg weightlifting along with setting a new world record in the clean and jerk by lifting 131 kg.

-However, the validity of her record and title was called into question by a positive blood test result for the banned steroids oxandrolone and stanozolol, and she was "provisionally suspended" by the International Weightlifting Federation.
+However, she was stripped of her medal and her world record was invalidated after her blood sample tested positive for the banned steroids oxandrolone and stanozolol, and she was "provisionally suspended" by the International Weightlifting Federation.
+On 27 October 2016, the IOC stripped her of both her gold medal and world and Olympic records as a result of her doping positive.

 Chinshanlo earned a gold medal at the 2014 World Championships.
 This was Kazakhstan's first podium finish at the competition.

-On 27 October 2016, the IOC stripped her of both her gold medal and world and Olympic records as a result of her doping positive.

 In July 2021, she represented Kazakhstan at the 2020 Summer Olympics in Tokyo, Japan.
 She won the bronze medal in the women's 55 kg event.